thin-edge/thin-edge.io/design/thin-edge-actors-design.md

   - to activate and deactivate extensions at runtime
   - to start and stop actors,
   - to set and trigger timeout,
-  - to shutdown the system.
+  - to shut down the system.
 * Runtime messages sent to an actor must be processed with a higher priority.
 * An actor should be able to send messages to the runtime:
   - to trigger an action as spawning a task